ddecarle/eeb462-2024/LAB1_characterMatrices.md

 ### A Note on operating systems
 Most tree-building software is designed and built for the Unix shell, bash.
 Bash is a command language that is natively used by MacOS and most Linux distributions.
 (It is also available in Windows 10 using the Windows Subsystem for Linux.)

 Accordingly, the tutorials in this course are also designed for bash.
-Be aware, however, that you will still need to download the appropriate (i.e. Windows) versions of all software.
+Be aware, however, that you will still need to download the appropriate version of all software for your particular operating system, whatever that may be.

+If you are running Windows and would prefer to use the PowerShell, you may follow the [PowerShell tutorial](https://github.com/ddecarle/eeb462-2024/blob/main/LAB1_for_PowerShell.md) instead.

 Throughout the tutorials, the word “terminal” will refer to the program you use to interface with the command line.